-Over the next year, the City of Dover will provide CDBG funding to the Connections Community Support Program that will provide rapid rehousing/rental assistance to support the homeless population and those that are at risk of becoming homeless transition to permanent supportive housing and independent living.
+Over the next four years, the City will provide CDBG funding to homeless shelters for men and women for operations costs.
+These shelters also provide supportive services for housing and employment, and address health and mental health issues.
 In addition, the Delaware Continuum of Care (CoC) provides supportive services as well as the State Division of Health and Social Services.